unsplash/datasets/DOCS.md

 | ai_primary_landmark_confidence | Landmark confidence of the 3rd party AI |
 | blur_hash                      | [BlurHash](https://blurha.sh/) hash of the photo |

-## 2 - keywords.csv
+## 2 - keywords.tsv

-The `keywords.csv` dataset has one row per photo-keyword pair.
+The `keywords.tsv` dataset has one row per photo-keyword pair.
 It contains data about how a keyword is connected to a photo and the conversions of the photo our search engine for a particular keyword.

 | Field                         | Description |